haldean/ubik-mirror/docs/expel.md

 As an example, examine the case of the member operator.
-While some uses of the member operator are language built-ins, the usage of the member operator to access a field in a record is implemented in native Expel as a CTPA.
+While some uses of the member operator are language built-ins, the usage of the member operator to access a field in a record is implemented in native Ubik as a CTPA.
 Record types are all instances of a `Record`
 typeclass:

     _ Record